Romney makes late push for long shot Pennsylvania

 He appealed to his supporters to be sure to get out to the polls on Tuesday, but also pitched his argument to independent voters.
 Pennsylvania has not backed a Republican presidential candidate since 1988.

-"You're here because you care about America," he said, urging supporters to talk to undecided friends and neighbours to try to convince them to vote Republican.
+"You're here because you care about America," he said, urging supporters to talk to undecided friends and neighbors to try to convince them to vote Republican.

 Romney praised New Jersey Governor Chris Christie, who has been one of his major supporters but was attacked by many Republicans for praising Obama's response to the massive storm Sandy last week.